LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 &nbsp;

-Minds scattered in one place;
+Minds scattered in one place now;

-everything in its right place;
+everything, in its right place;

-these dimensions are a joke,
+these dimensions are just kidding,

-we're a single layout point.
+we're a single point nowhere.

 &nbsp;

 All their art is also yours,

-you don't live, but you flow,
+you don't live, you do flow;

 God is tiny, tiny fractal,